grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

 **This is a best practice alert, we strongly recommend you remove third party requests from your test**

 This alert is raised when we detect many different domains in a test.
-This is typically caused by your test script containing requests to 3rd party resources such as CDNs, social media scripts, analytic tools, etc. It's recommended to remove third party requests as it may violate the terms of service of that third party, that third party may throttle your requests skewing the percentiles of your results, or you may have no ability to impact performance of that third party.
+This is typically caused by your test script containing requests to 3rd party resources such as CDNs, social media scripts, analytics tools, etc. It's recommended to remove third party requests as it may violate the terms of service of that third party, that third party may throttle your requests skewing the percentiles of your results, or you may have no ability to impact performance of that third party.

 _Special Notes:_